wandb/wandb/CONTRIBUTING.md

     assert wandb.run._backend.history[0]["test"] == 1
 ```

 One of the most powerful fixtures is `live_mock_server`.
 When running tests we start a Flask server that provides our graphql, filestream, and additional web service endpoints with sane defaults.
 This allows us to use wandb just like we would in the real world.
 It also means we can assert various requests were made.
 All server logic can be found in `tests/utils/mock_server.py` and it's really straight forward to add additional logic to this server.
-Here's a basic example of using the live_mock_server:
+Here's a basic example of using the `live_mock_server`:

 ```python
 def test_live_log(live_mock_server, test_settings):